 Above: Here are some assembled tools for today’s project.
 Various connector options are included.

-Here is the materials list needed to begin the project; a hole saw and drill, a crimping and stripping tool, various lug and spade connectors, circuit taps, color-coded 16-gauge wire, a multi-meter, and basic screwdrivers.
+Here are the materials needed to begin the project; a hole saw and drill, a crimping and stripping tool, various lug and spade connectors, circuit taps, color-coded 16-gauge wire, a multi-meter, and basic screwdrivers.

 Above: Note the circled entry on the distribution panel identifying the range hood and its amperage.